whisthq/technical-interviews/shopper/README.md

 3. Ability to apply labels to grocery items.
 In the demo, we can mark grocery items as "bought" or "not available."
 This, should be done via Redux actions/reducers.
 4. Ability to delete grocery items from the list.
 This should be done via Redux actions/reducers.

+The files we expect you to modify are src/components/PageHomeNew/NewHome.js for the home page rendering; src/components/actions/index.js for actions; src/components/reducers/cart_reducer.js for the reducer.

 ## How You Will Be Assessed

 Your solution will be assessed using three main criteria: functionality, design, and user experience.